demisto/content/Packs/VirusTotal/Integrations/VirusTotalV3/README.md

 The premium API analysis can call up to 4 API calls per indicator.
 If you want to decrease the use of the API quota, you can disable it.

-## Changes by Commands
+## Changes from VirusTotal integration
 The following lists the changes in this version according to commands from VirusTotal integration.

 ### Reputation commands (ip, url, domain, and file)
-- Will only get information from VirusTotal.
-Will not analyze the indicator if it does not exist.
+- Removed output paths: Due to changes in VirusTotal API, *IP.VirusTotal*, *Domain.VirusTotal*, *URL.VirusTotal*, *File.VirusTotal* will no longer supported. instead, you can use *VirusTotal.Domain* and *VirusTotal.IP* which returns concrete indicator's reputation.
 - Added output paths: For each command, outputs will appear under *VirusTotal.IP*, *VirusTotal.Domain*, *VirusTotal.File* and *VirusTotal.URL*.
-- Removed output paths: Due to changes in VirusTotal API, *IP.VirusTotal*, *Domain.VirusTotal*, *URL.VirusTotal*, *File.VirusTotal* will no longer supported. instead, you can use *VirusTotal.Domain* and *VirusTotal.IP* which returns concrete indicator's reputation.
 - The *file* and *url* commands will no longer analyse the file/url sent to it, but will get the information stored in VirusTotal.
   If you wish to analyze (detonate) the indicator, you can use the *Detonate File - VirusTotal V3* and *Detonate URL - VirusTotal V3* playbooks.
 - Each reputation command will use at least 1 API call.
 For advanced reputation commands, use the *Premium API* flag.
+- To each reputation command there is not a new argument *extended_data*.
+When set to "true", the results returned by the commands will contain
+  additional information as *last_analysis_results* which contains the service name and its specific analyzation.

 ### Comments
 In VirusTotal v3 you can now add comments to all indicator types (IP, Domain, File and URL) so each command now has the *resource_type* argument.